Best cities to visit in Scotland: let’s discover all the mysteries and attractions of this beautiful land in Northern Europe

 Dundee also has a great museum about the manufacturing of jute.
 Contained within an old jute mill, the museum explains the story behind one of Dundee’s key trades from the 19th and early 20th century and also shows how the workers lived during this time.

-Glasgow is the biggest city in Scotland.
+Glasgow is the biggest city in the region, and one of the best cities to visit in Scotland.
 However, much to the disappointment of the locals, it is not the capital city.
 That honour belongs to our next entry, Edinburgh.
 But, that doesn’t mean you should discount Glasgow.

 The city has many fine attractions.
 It really depends on what you enjoy.
 For sports fans, you should really go to the Hampden Experience.
 A football stadium and the complicated story behind football in Glasgow.